laracasts/blog/articles/Jeffrey/how-to-produce-high-quality-screencasts.md

 Supply and demand is the key here.
 Ask me how many times I’ve endured a noisy, low-resolution screencast in the last five years.
 The answer is, of course, zero times.
 In the year 2022, the supply is through the roof.
 Everyone has a hot new course or six-hour A-Z training video on YouTube.
 It is no longer acceptable or appropriate to publish a lazy, low-quality screencast and expect anything more than, well, two views.

-> If you’re serious about this, then you’ll need to put your money where your mouth is.
+> **If you’re serious about this**, then you’ll need to put your money where your mouth is.
 As they say, if you’re going to do it, then do it right.

 The minimum barrier to entry is a microphone and screencast editing software.
 Let’s start with the mic.